rafarizvi/instructify/README.md

 - **User Authentication:** Secure signup and login functionality with JWT.
 - **Interactive Tutorial Search:** Users can search for tutorials and view detailed information.
 - **Comment System:** Users can post comments on tutorials to facilitate discussion.
+- **YouTube Integration:** Users can search for tutorial videos with our YouTube API integration and can save specific YouTube videos to tutorials they write.
+- **Donation System:** Users can donate to support the platform via Stripe (currently in TEST mode).
 - **Responsive Design:** A polished UI that is fully responsive, ensuring a great experience on all devices.
 - **GraphQL API:** Efficient data fetching with queries and mutations for retrieving, adding, updating, and deleting data.
 - **Protected API Keys:** Ensuring sensitive information remains secure.